 Craig is a born designer and wannabe footballer.
 He still gets a buzz from creating something special, something that stands out from the crowd, whether that be the cassette covers he designed when he was young(er), or the vast number of pages created for magazines and event programmes in more recent years.
 He started his career in publishing over 20 years ago with Gazette Media Company in Middlesbrough, where he worked on its main titles and magazines.
 He has worked in the business-to-consumer and business-to-business magazine sector for the past five years and has seen his work recognised at national award level.
 Craig has also been responsible for designing the identity of a number of national events including the National Entrepreneur Festival, Scottish Export Awards and MADE Festival.

-He's best known in Hull for his exhibition at the Humber Street Gallery for Hull City of Culture 2017.
+Leo Francis is a dad, a runner, a BBQer, a snowboarder and most importantly for us he is an award-winning photographer.
+He has been mastering his craft for more than 10 years and has a client list including Red Bull, Ikea, Volvo Ocean Race and World Rally Championship.
+He’s best known in Hull for his exhibition at the Humber Street Gallery for Hull City of Culture 2017.
 He has made a name for himself in the photography world with his dynamic sports images, creative portraits and approaching each and every project he’s involved in with a fresh perspective and innovative approach.

 Paige joined the team as an apprentice in the business admin department, having already previously worked in a law firm, and is now PA to the MD, Helen Gowland.
 Paige specialises in excellent communication skills, problem solving, managing priorities, time management and technology skills.